Satrio Hermanto: Touring Car

-In 1998, he became national champion in Timor One Make Race Division II.
+In 1998, Hermanto became national champion in Timor One Make Race Division II.

 Formulas

-In 1999 he took the 2nd place in the National Formula Asia and 3rd place in the 2000 Formula Ford Euro Asia Cup in Sentul.
+In 1999, Hermanto took the second place in the National Formula Asia, and third place in the 2000 Formula Ford Euro Asia Cup in Sentul.

-He tested cars in Formula BMW (Team Meritus) at Sepang in 2005, and in Formula Renault (ART Grand Prix and Champ Motorsport) at Zhuhai in 2006.
+Hermanto tested cars in Formula BMW (Team Meritus) at Sepang in 2005, and in Formula Renault (ART Grand Prix and Champ Motorsport) at Zhuhai in 2006.

 Hermanto won the Formula 3 Asia Promotion Class in 2006 with the Joson Formula 3 team.

 In 2007-08, Hermanto was the race driver for A1 Team Indonesia.

 Hermanto competed in two rounds of the 2009 British Formula Three season for Litespeed F3.